SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 At the top, the software name, a description, an optional device type filter(s), and a software type are shown.
 If a device type filter is set, the software will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.
-The software type will make the software installable only on devices that have declared to support the particular software type.
+The software type will make the software installable only on devices that specifically support the particular software type.

 The list of versions shows the version name and the name of the software binary.
 The versions are ordered by their creation time (descending).